Caribbean American Heritage Month

 The following book suggestions, by grade, are about Caribbean history and experience that families and educators can read with their students in 3K through grade 12, this month and beyond.
 We hope you will enjoy and learn from these outstanding titles—some are historical and non-fiction by nature, while others are original works of fiction that feature characters of Caribbean ancestry and perspectives that are often not reflected in other popular works.

-Early Readers (3K–Grade 2)
+Early Readers (3-K–Grade 2)

 • Across the Bay, by Carlos Apontes

-• Alicia Alonso Dances On by Rose Viña; illustrated by Gloria Felix
+• Alicia Alonso Dances On, by Rose Viña; illustrated by Gloria Felix

-• Celia Cruz, Queen of Salsa by Veronica Chambers
+• Celia Cruz, Queen of Salsa, by Veronica Chambers

 • Haiti A to Z, by M.J.
 Fievre; illustrated by Anastasia Khmelevska